mhwlng/streamdeck-elite/README.md

 Text colors can be configured separately for each button state.
 If color #ff00ff is chosen, then the text will always be hidden.

+A normal and disabled sound can be played when pressing an FSD button.

 The FSS button has 3 images:
 - engaged  : FSS screen is visible
 - enabled  : FSS screen is not visible
 - disabled : not in supercruise mode (note that throttle position can't be detected)

+A normal and disabled sound can be played when pressing the FSS button.

 The limpet controller button works with any type of limpet controller.